Skip to main content

 The actions are as follows:

-• Register operator with OperatorRegistry
+• Register operator with OperatorRegistry, check by:

 • Start interacting with the X Middleware contract